 - Appley to Seaview (busy on a sunny day, but views of Ryde Pier and the Hovercraft whooshing about)

-If that's not enough choice for you (Ed: er, I think it might be) then check out our guides to the 10 best circular walks of 3-9 miles on the Isle of Wight.
-Or, we've got a list of 10 walks of one mile, if you fancy something less ambitious.
+If that's not enough choice for you (Ed: er, I think it might be) then check out our guides to:

 There are organised walks by the Isle of Wight Ramblers.
-Or you can buy a book of course.
+Or you can buy a book of course or the Isle of Wight Walking Map.

 - A maritime walk called The Rope Walk in Cowes

-- Several 'Treasure Trails' which we've enjoyed doing in Ventnor, Yarmouth, Cowes and Freshwater - although you have to pay for those.
+- Several 'Treasure Trails' that we've enjoyed doing in Ventnor, Yarmouth, Cowes and Freshwater - although you have to pay about £10 for those.
+There's a similar thing run by City Break UK which costs £25 - I've not tried that one yet.

 There are organised walks by the Isle of Wight Ramblers.
-Or you can buy a book of course.
+Or you can buy a book of course or the Isle of Wight Walking Map.

 4. Isle of Wight Lighthouses